wallarm/product-documentation/docs/4.6/fast/en/poc/circleci-orbs.md

 This instruction describes the method to integrate FAST with CircleCI workflow via [Wallarm FAST Orbs (plugin)][circleci-fast-plugin].
 An integration setup is performed in the `~/.circleci/config.yml` configuration file.
 More details about CircleCI Orbs are available in [official CircleCI documentation][circleci-using-orbs].

-> #### Warning:: Requirements
+!!! warning "Requirements"

-> * CircleCI version 2.1
+    * CircleCI version 2.1
-> * Configured CircleCI workflow with an already [recorded set of baseline requests][recording-mode]
+    * Configured CircleCI workflow with an already [recorded set of baseline requests][recording-mode]

->
-> If you work with another version of CircleCI or need to add the step of request recording, then please check out the [example of integration with CircleCI via FAST node][fast-jenkins-cimode].
+    If you work with another version of CircleCI or need to add the step of request recording, then please check out the [example of integration with CircleCI via FAST node][fast-jenkins-cimode].

 ## Step 1: Passing FAST Node Token